fncbook/fnc/chapter11/blackscholes.md

 `````
 ::::

-The explosive growth of error in {numref}`Demo {number} <demo-blackscholes-unstable>` suggests that there is instability at work.
+The explosive growth of error in @demo-blackscholes-unstable suggests that there is instability at work.
 Understanding the source of that instability comes later in this chapter.
 First, though, we consider a general and robust strategy for solving evolutionary PDEs.

 ## Exercises